 Image Courtesy of Corbey R. Dorsey at the University of Nebraska at Kearney

 After graduate school, Mallory lived and worked in Philadelphia, teaching ceramic courses at Tyler School of Art and serving as Gallery Coordinator of The Clay Studio, the east coast’s largest non-profit ceramic arts center.
 She has twice been a summer artist in residence and Windgate scholar at the Archie Bray Foundation in Helena, MT (2013 & 2019) and was a resident artist at Indiana University Southeast with fellow artist Brian Harper (2013).
 Mallory was named an Emerging Artist in the field of ceramics by Ceramics Monthly magazine in 2015.
-In 2022, while on sabbatical, Mallory was a P.A.i.R.
-(Price Artist in Residence) at Mud Mesa Studio in Taos, NM.
+In 2022, while on sabbatical, Mallory was selected to be a P.A.i.R.
+(Price Artist in Residence) at Mud Mesa Studio in Taos, NM, living and working in the home and studio of artist Ken Price.